Huaqo/pdfc/README.md

-# PDF Compressor Tool
+# PDF Compressor Tool (`pdfc`)

 ## Overview

-This tool is a command-line utility for compressing PDF files using GhostScript.
+`pdfc` is a command-line utility for compressing PDF files using GhostScript.
 It allows you to specify the compression quality, create backups, and optionally open the compressed PDF after processing.
+This tool can be easily installed via Homebrew.

 ## Features